eguilder/midi-ableton-ujam/README.md

 ## Usage

+The note data is already present in this repo, in the folders notes_* and midi_files_ableton_*.
-Run any generator script directly:
+To re-generate the data, run any generator script directly:

 ```bash
 python ./generators_ableton/create_chords.py